Piermario Morosini: Early life

 Piermario Morosini was born on 5 July 1986, in Bergamo, Italy.
-His mother Camilla died in 2001, when he was fifteen years old.
-His father, Aldo, died in 2003, followed shortly after by a disabled brother who committed suicide, leaving him alone with a disabled elder sister.
+His mother Camilla died in 2001, when he was fifteen years old from an incurable disease.
+His father, Aldo, died from an illness in 2003, followed shortly after by a disabled brother who committed suicide, leaving him alone with a disabled elder sister.

 Shortly after his parents' death, Morosini remarked that "these are the things that change your life, but at the same time make you so angry and help you achieve what was also a dream of my parents."

-Club career
+Club

 Morosini started his career at hometown club Atalanta, and was sold to Udinese in a co-ownership deal during 2005.

 On 23 October 2005, he debuts in Serie A in the match Udinese-Inter, collecting in total five appearances in this league.
 In this season 2005–06 he debuts also in UEFA Cup in the match Levski Sofia-Udinese.

 Udinese got full ownership from Atalanta in 2006, and loaned him to Bologna in order to gain experience.
 From 2007 to 2009 half of the registration rights was farmed to Serie B club Vicenza Calcio.
 Morosini signed four-year contract with Vicenza and sold for €500,000.
 Udinese acquired Morosini back from Vicenza for €300,000.

 On 31 August 2009, Morosini signed for newly relegated side Reggina on loan.

 On 1 February 2010, he was loaned to Calcio Padova.
 In June 2010, the club decided not to buy him outright.

 In January 2011 he was transferred on loan to Vicenza and played 15 times for this club.

 On 31 January 2012, he went on loan to Livorno playing 8 matches.

 International career

 Morosini made his international debut for the Italy U-17 team in 2001 and his U-21 debut in 2006.
-He was called up for the 2009 European Championships as back-up.
+He was called up for the 2009 European U21 Championships as back-up.